Program Manager / Project Manager Use of Management Reserve

 - Management Reserve transactions cannot be made without identified scope being added/reduced from the Control Account and the associated budget recorded in the MR Log and updated Work Authorization documentation issued to the Control Account Managers.

-- Use the Change Control process to document the rational for all baseline budget and schedule revisions.
+- Use the Change Control process to document the rationale for all baseline budget and schedule revisions.

 Acceptable Uses of Management Reserve (Examples)